chromium/chromium/components/sync_preferences/README.md

   * Consider whether your pref is particularly privacy-sensitive, and if so, point this out to the reviewer.
 The most common case of this is when a pref records URLs or other history-like data.
+* Add an entry to the `SyncablePref` enum in tools/metrics/histograms/enums.xml.

 ### For reviewers